Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Abstract

 \section{Abstract}

-We develop a game-theoretic semantics (\GTS) for the fragment $\ATLplus$ of the Alternating-time Temporal Logic $\ATLs$, essentially extending a recently introduced \GTS for \ATL.
-We show that the new game-theoretic semantics is equivalent to the standard compositional semantics of \ATLplus (with perfect-recall strategies).
+We develop a game-theoretic semantics (\GTS) for the fragment $\ATLplus$ of the alternating-time temporal logic $\ATLs$, thereby extending the recently introduced \GTS for \ATL.
+We show that the game-theoretic semantics is equivalent to the standard compositional semantics of \ATLplus with perfect-recall strategies.
 Based on the new semantics, we provide an analysis of the memory and time resources needed for model checking $\ATLplus$ and show that strategies of the verifier that use only a very limited amount of memory suffice.
-Furthermore, using the \GTS we provide a new algorithm for model checking \ATLplus and identify a natural hierarchy of tractable fragments of \ATLplus that extend \ATL.
+Furthermore, using the \GTS, we provide a new algorithm for model checking \ATLplus and identify a natural hierarchy of tractable fragments of \ATLplus that substantially extend \ATL.

-\vcut{ Let $\ATLplus[k]$ be the fragment of \ATLplus, where the temporal width of the path formulae is limited.
-It is known that the model checking of \ATL is tractable when the number of agents is limited.
-By applying our model checking algorithm, we can show that $\ATLplus[k]$ with a limited number of agents is tractable for any $k$.
-This strengthens the earlier result since $\ATLplus[1]=\ATL$ and $\ATLplus[2]$ is already strictly more expressive than \ATL.}